Learning outcomes for this module

 How can lawyers weave children’s rights into their arguments more persuasively?

-- Article 3 ECHR (prohibition of torture or inhuman or degrading treatment) has been used in child protection cases and could be supported by explicit reference to a range of UNCRC provisions, including Art 3 (the best interests principle); Art 6 (children’s right to life, survival and development); and Art 19 (right to be protected against all forms of violence)
+Article 3 ECHR (prohibition of torture or inhuman or degrading treatment) has been used in child protection cases and could be supported by explicit reference to a range of UNCRC provisions, including Article 3 (the best interests principle); Art 6 (children’s right to life, survival and development); and Article 19 (right to be protected against all forms of violence)

 Listen to the following lawyers talk about their strategies in this respect: